Mrnidhi/Stock_Price_Prediction/README.md

 ```
 Stock_Price_Prediction/
-├── etl_pipeline.py          # Gets the stock data and puts it in Snowflake
+├── etl_pipeline.py          # Gets the stock data and puts it into Snowflake
 ├── forecast_pipeline.py     # Makes predictions using ML
-├── credentials_setup.md     # How to set up your Snowflake account
+├── credentials_setup.md     # Instructions to set up your Snowflake account
 └── requirements.txt         # Python packages needed
 ```

 ## Getting Started

-1. Set up your Snowflake credentials (check `credentials_setup.md`)
+1. Set up your Snowflake credentials (check `credentials_setup.md`).
-2. Install the Python packages: `pip install -r requirements.txt`
+2. Install the Python packages: `pip install -r requirements.txt`.
-3. Copy the pipeline files to your Airflow setup
+3. Copy the pipeline files to your Airflow setup.
 4. Let it run and watch the magic happen! ✨

 That's it!
 The system will automatically fetch data daily and make predictions for the next 7 days.
-Pretty straightforward once you get your Snowflake account connected.
+It's pretty straightforward once you get your Snowflake account connected.

 Happy coding! 🚀